What?

 Limitless Design possibilities

-Despite the vast array of possibilities, some of the fastest cars ever seen have been based on a few basic hand drawn sketches and built using very little more than a cordless drill, hacksaw, scalpel and some balsa wood.
+Despite the vast array of possibilities, some of the fastest entries ever seen have been based on a few basic hand drawn sketches and built using very little more than a few basic hand tools.

 Real time problem solving

-Weather and road conditions affect race strategy in the World Solar Challenge and model solar cars are no different.
-Sun levels often change throughout an event and teams must make adjustments in order to maximise the performance of their cars.
+Weather and course conditions affect race strategy in the World Solar Challenge and model solar cars and boats are no different.
+Sun levels often change throughout an event and teams must make adjustments in order to maximise the performance of their models.

-Students need to think on their feet and set up their vehicles to suit variations across different tracks and crashes often require urgent repairs to be made in time for the next race.
+Students need to think on their feet and set up their vehicles to suit variations on race day.
+Things don’t always go to plan and teams often need to make urgent repairs in time for the next race.

 Getting Technical

-Teams with a better understanding of the technical areas involved in the challenge are able to apply this to design and produce the fastest cars.
+Teams with a greater understanding of the Challenge’s technical areas are able to better apply this to their designs to produce the fastest cars and boats.
 This motivates students to further their learning and teachers can use the competition to reinforce many of the scientific principles being taught in the classroom.
 Newton’s laws of motion and other secondary physics are able to be directly related to the challenge.
 Electronic circuits and the function of more complex solar panel controllers can be investigated.
 Even 3rd order polynomials can be solved to calculate theoretical top speeds.

 ANYONE CAN GET INVOLVED

 Getting involved in the Tasmanian Model Solar Challenge is easy.
-The competition is open to any school-aged student up to year 12 and there are no entry fees.
-Teams can be made up of a single student, a small group or an entire class.
-Students may even enter a car built at home in their own time, all that’s needed is the motivation to build and race a model solar powered car.
+The competition is open to all school-aged students studying up to year 12 in Tasmania and there are no entry fees.
+Teams can be made up of a single student, a small group or in some cases even an entire class.
+The event is also open to home-school or other children interested in building something out of school in their own time, all that’s needed is the motivation to build and race a model solar powered car or boat.
+Get in touch with the TMSC about getting your own car or boat starter kit at no cost today.